careers-forensic-pathologist1-990x358

 Common application requirements for these programs include sending an official medical school transcript; a CV; a personal statement; letters of recommendation; and USMLE scores.

-For example, the Wake Forest School of Medicine of North Carolina provides an ACGME-accredited autopsy rotation for its medical residency program.
+For example, the Wake Forest University School of Medicine of North Carolina provides an ACGME-accredited autopsy rotation as part of their medical residency program.
 Performing 1,300 autopsies and postmortem exams annually, rotations in this program include cytopathology, autopsy & forensic pathology, neuropathology, renal pathology, hematopathology, microbiology, lab management, and more.
 Wake Forest also offers a forensic pathology fellowship.

 • Location: Winston-Salem, NC